AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System: Discussion on One-shot Strategy

-In addition, the recommendation model usually suffers from the overfitting problem.
-The one-shot training, which is equivalent to adding large drop-path on the supernet, can be considered as introducing an extra regularization on the model training.
-Therefore, it helps prevent / delay the appearance of overfitting meanwhile guaranteeing the sufficient training of the network.
-We observe that under similar training settings, one-shot training presents later overfitting epoch compared to re-training the derived models from scratch.
-The observation is consistent with our argument.
+The one-shot strategy has been widely used for accelerating the neural architecture search.
+In most of the existing literature~\cite{liu2019darts,xie2019snas,wu2019fbnet,guo2019single}, the one-shot NAS is only applied to derive the best model from the search space, and the derived model is re-trained from scratch.
+In AMEIR, we find an interesting phenomenon that fine-tuning the derived model with the one-shot model weights can achieve better performance than directly re-training the derived model with random initialization.
+The phenomenon is aligned with the recently proposed Once-for-All~\cite{cai2019once}, BigNAS~\cite{yu2020bignas} and AttentiveNAS~\cite{wang2020attentivenas}, which only trains the network once and directly use the one-shot weights for evaluation without re-training.
+These methods achieve similar or even better performance than training the child models from scratch, which validates our experimental results.
+Moreover, we observe a larger improvement in using one-shot weights as the initialization in AMEIR.
+We guess that this is because the recommendation models usually encounter the overfitting problem, and the one-shot training, which is equivalent to a adding large drop-path strategy on the one-shot model, can be regarded as introducing an extra regularization on the model training.
+Therefore, it helps prevent/delay the appearance of overfitting meanwhile guaranteeing sufficient training of the network.
+We observe that under similar training settings, one-shot training presents a later overfitting epoch compared to re-training the derived models from scratch, which is consistent with our argument.

-The above discussions are our speculation based on the experimental results, while we may not affirm whether this problem will appear in other scenarios.
-We hope that our work can be regarded as the evidence for the strength of one-shot model weights, and more outstanding works will be carried out to study and analyze this interesting phenomenon.